-On arrival we are served cappuccinos and a yogurt parfait.
-We order the house special of Eggs Benedict and from the buffet choose mushrooms, bacon, tomatoes, crusty bread and of course the French champagne.
-We’re then served dessert of pear mousse with pear compote and offered a freshly cooked Brussels waffle.
-We’re so full we can hardly take another bite, but can’t resist sampling the lighter of the two types of Belgian waffle.
+On arrival, we are served cappuccinos and a yoghurt parfait.
+We order the house special of eggs benedict and from the buffet choose mushrooms, bacon, tomatoes, crusty bread and, of course, the champagne.
+We’re then served a dessert of pear mousse with pear compote and offered a freshly cooked Brussels waffle.
+We’re so full we can hardly take another bite, but can’t resist sampling the lighter of the two types of Belgian waffles.

 Highlights from the mini-bar

 Pommery champagne and a selection of local Belgian beers.

 The chocolate cart from the breakfast buffet showcasing decadent Belgian pralines and chunks of dark, white and milk chocolate chipped off large display blocks.
 Imagine eating chocolate for breakfast every day.

 The hotel has a sauna and steam room (pre-booking is required).
 Located in the 14th-century basement, it’s perfect to relax in after a day walking around the city.